bozakov/sshlauncher/README.md

     -s, --simulate  simulates the sshlauncher configuration by replacing commands by relevant echos

+For each SSH session which should be spawned, the configuration file contains a block specifying the host name, the command to be executed as well as any potential dependencies on the output of other sessions.

+    # prepare receiver
+    [receiver]
+    host: nodeA.filab.uni-hannover.de
+    password: xyz123
+    command: iperf -s

+    # start sender when receiver is ready
+    [sender_session]
+    host: nodeB.filab.uni-hannover.de
+    command: iperf -c nodeA.filab.uni-hannover.de
+    after: {'receiver':'Server listening'}

-Please refer to the included PDF file for detailed instructions on setting up the configuration file.
+Additional parameters may be passed from the shell through environment variables.
+Please refer to the [technical report](sshlauncher_tr.pdf) for detailed instructions on setting up the configuration file.